 I work 10 hours per week at my University’s medical school consulting on statistics for residents and physicians.
 I’ve noticed far fewer requests for work, and I think AI is the reason.
-Let me explain.
+I have some thoughts on this.

 Economics, Statistics, and Tukey